CloudCIX/cloud_validator/README.md

 #### `firewall_rules`
-- `allow` - True if the traffic matching the rule should be allowed through the firewall. (required)
+- `allow` - Boolean flag specifying if traffic matching the rule should be allowed through the firewall. (required)
 - `destination` - A Subnet or IP Address representing the destination value for the rule.
 Use * to represent all. (required)
 - `port` - The port to use when checking incoming traffic against this rule.
 Use * to represent all. (required)
 - `protocol` - The protocol to use when checking incoming traffic against this rule.
 Options are [tcp, udp, any]. (required)